smithy-lang/smithy-rs/design/src/server/pokemon_service.md

-## Code generating the Pokémon Service
+# Generating the Pokémon Service

 This is an overview of client and server of the Pokémon service.
 It introduces: